-- 177 or 65% of Nebraska's 273 public libraries have fiber optic connections - 95 or 41% of Nebraska libraries have makerspaces - 223 or 97% provide public Wi-Fi Access - 19 libraries have hotspot lending programs, loaning out 151 hot spots.
+- 177 or 65% of Nebraska's 273 public libraries have fiber optic connections - 95 or 41% of Nebraska libraries have makerspaces - 223 or 97% provide public Wi-Fi Access - 19 libraries have hotspot lending programs, loaning out 151 hot spots.13

 Broadband funding programs, including E-Rate Special Construction Program, are helping many libraries get fiber connections.
 The Nebraska Public Service Commission (NPSC) has allocated \$1 million from the Nebraska Universal Service Fund (NUSF) for the E-Rate Special Construction Matching Fund Program.
-The funding will be allocated over a four one-year funding periods from 2021 to 2024.
 Budget limitations at rural libraries challenge a libraries ability to upgrade to a fiber connection for secure, fast and reliable internet.
 The Nebraska Library Commission (NLC) is a proponent of libraries utilizing E-Rate funding for maintaining and upgrading internet services and equipment.
-The NLC has reached out personally to all libraries in rural communities of less than 2,500 that are classified as unserved and underserved with internet speeds less than 25Mbps, encouraging them to apply for fiber to their library utilizing the FCC E-rate Special Construction Program.
+The Nebraska Library Commission has reached out personally to all libraries in rural communities of less than 2.500 that are classified as unserved and underserved with internet speeds less than 25Mbps, encouraging them to apply for fiber to their library utilizing the FCC E-rate Special Construction Program.
 Over the last three years, twelve libraries have connected to fiber using the E-Rate Special Construction State Matching Fund Program.
 The E-Rate discount rate for eleven of the libraries was 80-90%, with one library at a 60% discount rate.
 For the 80-90% discount rate libraries, the fiber construction was at no cost to the library.
+The Commission has modified the program to make up for any deficit in construction costs between the E-Rate discounts and the full costs of construction, with the hope that it would encourage more eligible entities to participate.
 For all the libraries that have applied, this program has been a resounding success.

 Other state funded opportunities have provided fiber optic connections to libraries.
 Over thirty libraries have connected to fiber through the Nebraska Broadband Bridge Program.
 This program initiated in 2021 at the same time as the E-rate Special Construction Matching Fund Program.